rememberSoftwares/yacana/README.md

 LoggerManager.set_log_level("INFO")
 ```

-ℹ️ Note that Yacana utilizes the python logging package.
-This means that setting de level to "DEBUG" will print other libraries' logs on the debug level too.
+ℹ️ Note that Yacana utilizes the Python logging package.
+This means that setting the level to "DEBUG" will print other libraries' logs on the debug level too.

-If you need a library to stop spamming could do:
+If you need a library to stop spamming, you can try the following:
 ```python
 LoggerManager.set_library_log_level("httpx", "WARNING")
 ```